First Year Campers

 We will hold your hand and become your parenting partners!
 It does not take long to be a comfortable member of our camp family; if this is your first sleep-away camp experience; if you are shy, bashful, overwhelmed or extremely confident; you have found the right place!
 Traditions, great activities, special events and complete access to us: the owners and directors.

-- Join us for the NEW CAMPER ORIENTATION which is held in May.
-Click Here for details.
-The Orientation will cover everything you and your camper can expect leading up to and throughout the summer.
+Join us for the NEW CAMPER ORIENTATION which is held in May.
+The orientation will cover everything you and your camper can expect leading up to and throughout the summer.

 As soon as the camper arrives in camp he/she is under the care and attention of an adult member of our Senior Staff.
 These are child care specialists who work directly with our campers and include our camp directors, assistant directors and camp moms.

 At least 80% of our counselor staff are returning Camp Shalomers who are trained in meeting the needs of first-time campers.

 Camp Shalom has a reputation of being a relaxed, friendly camp where it’s very easy to “fit in”.
 By the end of the first week, all first-time campers will know the name of every person on camp.